dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 would cause insufficient support and poor line bonding, resulting in drooping loose lines.

 The ideal anchor line should have an extrusion ratio of `Ar=1`.
-Lcwer extrusion ratios might also be OK and help reduce pressure artifacts at the anchor-to-bridge transitions, but risk poor line and layer adhesion.
+Lower extrusion ratios might also be OK and help reduce pressure artifacts at the anchor-to-bridge transitions, but risk poor line and layer adhesion.
 Line and layer adhesion might not matter for the small anchor lines inside the print.